Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-JupyterLab.md

 >
 {: .callout}

+Your Jupyter client should continue running on the COLA server until you either kill the process yourself, or that machine gets rebooted.
+However, your _client_ may stop if you lose your Internet connection, reboot your laptop, shut down your laptop, even close your laptop for more than a few minutes,...
+But all you have to do is relaunch your client (Step 5 above) and your Jupyter browser session should re-establish itself right where you left off.

 #### 8. In the upper right corner, you will see your current environment.
 You may have others but we will start by using the default "Python 3" environment.

 ## What do I do now that JupyterLab is setup?